ioBroker/ioBroker.docs/docs/en/basics/glossary.md

 Objects describe a state in more detail and provide meta information, configuration and description of this.
 An object has a type, e.g. host, adapter, instance, enumeration, device, channel or data point ...

-The metadata also define the data type of the state, e.g. number, boolean, string and also how the state should be displayed in visualization interfaces.
+The metadata also define the data type of the state, e.g. number, boolean, string and also how the state should be displayed in the visualization interfaces.

 * **Odroid**